bonareri/Cryptocurrency-Price-Prediction-/README.md

 This project aims to build a Cryptocurrency Price Prediction system to help traders and investors make data-driven decisions.
 Cryptocurrency markets are highly volatile, and predicting price movements can minimize risks, maximize profits, and enhance trading strategies.

 Unlike traditional markets, cryptocurrencies operate 24/7 and are influenced by factors such as social media trends and global regulations.
-The project utilizes techniques such as:
+The project utilizes techniques the following techniques:

-- **Machine Learning Models** (LSTMs, Random Forest, XG-Boost, ARIMA, SARIMA, PROPHET)
+- **Machine Learning Models**: Random Forest, XG-Boost.
-- **Statistical Analysis** (Moving averages, time series analysis)
+- **Time series Models**:  ARIMA, SARIMA, PROPHET
+- **Deep Learning Models**: LSTM

 These techniques will provide accurate insights to aid cryptocurrency traders and investors.